dozoisch/react-redux-provide/README.md

 You don't have to use generic provider packages.
 Feel free to create a `providers` directory in your app and structure your exports however you like!

-You'll also notice that **no constants are exported**.
-There's a good reason for this.
+**Protip:**  Avoid sharing constants.
+Typically, the only place you should (occasionally) share constants is within providers.
+See [`bloggur`'s `entries` provider](https://github.com/loggur/bloggur/blob/master/providers/entries.js) for a good example of shared constants, as its state depends on actions within [`react-redux-provide-history`](https://github.com/loggur/react-redux-provide-history).
+(Note: The `shareStore` utility function helps when you need providers to depend on one another.)
 Your components should have no knowledge of the constants used within your actions and reducers, which leads to a maximum separation of concerns and is always the best design.
 Your components should care about only 2 things: what to render and which actions to call.